 One factor that’s curiously missing from the research is genetics.
-Can genetics play a role in explaining why some individuals are more prone to internalizing the thin-ideal …
+Can genetics play a role in explaining why some individuals are more prone to internalizing the …

 Today I thought I’d take the time to do an overview of what researchers know about the genetics of eating disorders and try to clear up some common misconceptions.
 The bulk of the content in this blog post comes from a very nice review paper published in 2011 by Drs.
 Stephanie Zerwas and Cynthia Bulik on the genetics and epigenetics of eating disorders.
 In an effort to keep blog posts short, this will be a multi-part mini-series.